p2k3m/astro/README.md

 npm install

 # Run in development
-# Start the backend in a separate terminal
+# Start backend and frontend together
-npm run server
-# Then launch the Vite dev server
-npm run dev
+npm run dev:all
 ```

 1. Clone this repository.
 2. Install dependencies with `npm install`.
-3. Start the backend with `npm run server` and in another terminal run `npm run dev`.
+3. Start the app with `npm run dev:all` to run the backend and Vite dev server simultaneously.

 ### Preparing the offline location dataset